TaranehAskarzadeh/Topic-Modeling-LDA-based-Customer-Review-Analysis/README.md

 - Interactive visualization of topics using pyLDAvis for easy interpretation.
 - Coherence score evaluation to assess the quality of the topic modeling.

-## Data Collection:
+## Step 0: Data Collection
 Using Reddit's API for predicting Posts

-In this project I have collected data uding Reddit's API.
+In this project I have collected data using Reddit's API.
 The goal for this project is to using NLP and Machine Leaning models, build a binary predictor to determine which subreddit a given post is coming from.
+### Dataset Extraction Guide
+This project utilized a dataset extracted from Reddit, focusing on customer reviews and feedback for various products and services.
+The dataset is crucial for our objective to discover the main topics within these reviews using Latent Dirichlet Allocation (LDA) for topic modeling.

+### Prerequisites
+- Reddit Account
+- PRAW (Python Reddit API Wrapper) library
+- Python (with pandas library for data manipulation and export)

+1. Reddit API Setup
+Made a Reddit account.
+Then, registered  application on Reddit's app registration page to obtain client_id and client_secret.

+2. Select Subreddits
+r/reviewthis
+r/product_reviews
+r/buyitforlife

+4. Accessing Reddit Data with PRAW
+Utilized the praw library in Python to access the Reddit API.

 ## Step 1: Load the Data
 First, load the data from the Excel file into a pandas DataFrame.